The Secret Charm Of The Mykonos

 The produced flour was sold to local bakeries, farmers, and their families, and ships to deliver it wherever they wanted.
 It is one of the most characteristic features of the island, representing a part of Mykonos’ past.

 It was heartening to know that the people of Greece are compassionate towards their feline friends.
-The cats of Mykonos, in particular, are well cared for by the locals, restaurants and shops and can survive despite being strays.
+The cats of Mykonos, in particular, are well cared for by the locals, as well as restaurants and shops, and can survive despite being strays.

 The island is famous for having an estimated population of around 40,000 cats, outnumbering the human inhabitants.
 These furry creatures have become an integral part of the island’s identity, and one can easily get lost in the winding alleys filled with sleeping cats.

-Greeks have a long history of keeping cats as pets, and they consider them good luck, which explains the high number of cats in the country.
+Greeks have a long history of keeping cats as pets, and they consider them a symbol of good luck, which explains the high number of cats in the country.

 Ever wondered why the houses in Mykonos are painted white?